ianderrington/genai/docs/Understanding/agents/rag.md

             Standalone Question:
         ```

-5. **Question Partitioning:** Some questions may require individual pieces of information to be found to answer the question.
-This means breaking the question apart into multiple pieces.
+* **Query Decomposition** When questions are directly made of multiple questions, or the effective answer to these questions involves answering several sub-questions, breaking the questions into multiple queries may be essential.
+This may involve performing sequential queries that are created based on retrieved information, or queries that can be run irrespective of other results.

+* **Query Expasion** Can generate multiple rephrased versions of the query to increas the likelihood of a hit, or use the advanced retrieval methods to triangulate higher quality hits.

+* **Query Clarifying** Particularly in chat settings when questions are vague, asking follow-up questions can be instrumental in ensuring the lookup can be as effective as possible.

+* **Query structuring** When answers to queries can be 'filtered' using meta-data based on elements of the queries can be highly valuable.
+This can include attributes such as _date_, _location_, _subjects_.
+See [Langchain's Query construction](https://blog.langchain.dev/query-construction/) for additional information related to this.

 #### Routing

-Depending on the question asked, queries may need to be routed to different sources of data.
+Depending on the question asked, queries may need to be routed to different sources of data, or indexes.
 OpenAI's [RAG strategies](https://blog.langchain.dev/applying-openai-rag/) provides some guidance on question routing:

 #### Matching